peterhcharlton/ppg-quality/docs/functions/assess_ppg_quality.md

 +   options : a stucture of options (as detailed below)

 ##  Options
-+   beat_detector : a string specifying the beat detector algorithm to be used (default is MPSTD)
++   beat_detector : a string specifying the beat detector algorithm to be used (default is MPSTDfast (v2))

 +   quality_metrics  - a string specifying the quality assessment algorithm to be used, or a cell specifying multiple quality assessment algorithms.
 Options are: